dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

     05/04 09:42:52.277 metplus (met_util.py:212) INFO: METplus has successfully finished running.

-If this log message is not shown, there is likely an issue with one or more of the default configuration variable overrides in the user configuration file.
+If this log message is not shown, there is likely an issue with one or more of the default configuration variable overrides in the :ref:`user_configuration_file`.

 This use case does not utilize any of the MET tools, but simply demonstrates how the :ref:`common_config_variables` control a use case run.